ejb6/stacktrends.ph/README.md

 ## Possible Sources of Error
 The data output might not reflect the actual demand for the following reasons:
 - Incomplete job descriptions
-- Keywords do not match the jobs descriptions
+- Keywords do not match the actual jobs descriptions
-- Skills that are not actually required (but having it is a *plus*) Project contributions/suggestions are accepted for addressing these issues.
+- Skills that are not actually required (but having it is a *plus*)

+Project contributions/suggestions are accepted for addressing these issues.